At Pawsitivity, we use the same method that both the U.S. Army working dog program (above) and Guide Dogs for the Blind uses:

 - Easy to live with

-There are plenty of results-based studies that provide scientific justification for using this training method for service dog work.
+There are plenty of results-based studies that provide scientific justification for using this method for service animal training.
 The following are just a few examples.

 1. A 1996 study confirms that positive reinforcement produces results more quickly.